Murder 2

-Murder 2 is a 2011 Indian Hindi-language psychological thriller film directed by Mohit Suri and produced by Mukesh Bhatt.
+Murder 2 is a 2011 Indian Hindi-language neo-noir romantic slasher film directed by Mohit Suri and produced by Mukesh Bhatt.
 It is the second installment in the Murder film series.
 A quasi-sequel to the 2004 film, Murder, it stars Emraan Hashmi, Jacqueline Fernandez and Prashant Narayanan, and debutant Sulagna Panigrahi.
 The film was released on 8 July 2011 to mixed-to-positive reviews from critics, and became one of the highest grossing Bollywood films of 2011.

 The film is reportedly an unofficial adaptation of the 2008 South Korean film The Chaser, though Bhatt denied this and claimed that it was inspired from the 2006 Nithari killings in Noida.
 It is remembered for its erotic scenes.

 Plot

 The film starts with a woman trying to entice a man dressed in a woman's outfit, who later kills her.

 Arjun Bhagwat is a money-hungry ex-cop involved in committing crimes.
 An atheist, he regularly visits the church to donate money to orphans.
 At the church, he comes into contact with Priya, a model.
 Arjun and Priya begin a casual relationship.
 Priya reveals her romantic feelings for Arjun but he is not interested in a relationship.
 He asks her to find someone else if she wants love, as Arjun can only have a no-strings-attached relationship, and nothing else.

 Meanwhile, the girl who got killed is getting dumped by the man at a well full of dead bodies of women like her.

 Arjun makes a deal with a gangster and pimp, Sameer, to solve the mystery of the unexplained disappearance of his prostitutes.
 While investigating, Arjun finds a phone number linked to the missing girls.
 He tells Sameer to send a prostitute to that number.
 Sameer decides to send Reshma, a college newcomer in the business, who has chosen this work to feed her family but keeps this a secret from them.
 Reshma is sent to the house of Dheeraj Pandey who is a psychopathic murderer responsible for torturing and killing the missing hookers including Jyoti (who gets killed at the beginning of the film).
 He decides to do the same with Reshma and throws her in a dark well, to torture her till she dies.

 Arjun discovers that Dheeraj is the murderer and informs the police.
 While Dheeraj is in jail, the commissioner calls a psychiatrist Dr. Sania to extract his confession.
 Dheeraj tells the doctor that he kills women because he thinks they take advantage of men.
 Dheeraj is eventually released under Nirmala Pandit's influence.
 Meanwhile, Reshma escapes from the well and tries to find her way through the forest.